Dore Gold: Early life

-He studied literary Arabic and specialized in international law, and his doctoral dissertation was about Saudi Arabia.
+Gold studied literary Arabic and specialized in international law, and his doctoral dissertation was about Saudi Arabia.
 This research later formed the foundation for his 2003 New York Times bestseller, Hatred's Kingdom: How Saudi Arabia Supports the New Global Terrorism.
-In the book, Gold argues that Saudi Arabia actively funds terrorism by supporting the enemies of the U.S. and attacking its allies.
-Today, Gold lives in Jerusalem with his wife, Ofra, and his two children, Yael and Ariel.
+In the book, Gold argued that Saudi Arabia was actively funding terrorism by supporting the enemies of the U.S. and attacking its allies.

+Gold made aliyah to Israel in 1980.

 Career

+Academic career

-Dore Gold's political career began in 1985 when Gold served as senior research associate at Tel Aviv University's Moshe Dayan Centre for Near East Studies.
+Gold's career began in 1985 when he served as senior research associate at Tel Aviv University's Moshe Dayan Center for Near East Studies.
 Later, he was appointed Director of the U.S. Foreign and Defense Policy Project at the Jaffee Centre for Strategic Studies at Tel Aviv University and held this position from 1985 to 1996.

-Peace Negotiations
+Peace process

 In 1991, Gold was an advisor to the Israeli delegation at the Madrid Peace Conference.

+Advisor to Benjamin Netanyahu

+Gold was a longtime confidant to Israeli Prime Minister Benjamin Netanyahu.
 From June 1996 to June 1997 he served as Foreign Policy Adviser to Israeli Prime Minister Benjamin Netanyahu.
-During the period in which Benjamin Netanyahu served as the head of the Israeli opposition, Gold was instrumental in forging the relationship between the Likud Party leadership and the Hashemite Kingdom of Jordan in response to the strategic ties that were growing between Israel's Labor government and the PLO under Yasser Arafat.
-Gold accompanied Netanyahu to meetings with the Jordanian leadership in 1994 and 1995 in London, Amman and in Aqaba.
-As the Foreign Policy Adviser under Netanyahu after the 1996 elections, Gold worked with the Palestinian Authority, Egypt, Jordan and others in the Arab world.
-He was also involved in negotiations leading up to the Hebron Agreement and the Note for the Record.

-East Jerusalem and the Oslo Accords